JensRantil/jensrantil.github.io/content/posts/2024-11-05_safety-types.md

 +++
 date = 2024-11-05T16:19:35+02:00
-title = "Safety type 1 & 2"
-description = "There are two types of safety." tags = ["safety", "site reliability engineering"] slug = "safety-type-1-and-2"
+title = "Reliability vs. Resilience" description = "There are two types of safety." tags = ["safety", "site reliability engineering"] slug = "safety-type-1-and-2"
 +++
 In safety systems engineering (SSE) people talk about "safety type 1" and "safety type 2".
-The first one is about prevention, the second is about resilience.
+The first one is about prevention & **reliability**, the second is about **resilience**.
 Type 1 has been around for a long time, and type 2 is [fairly new][holnagel-2015].

 [holnagel-2015]: https://www.england.nhs.uk/signuptosafety/wp-content/uploads/sites/16/2015/10/safety-1-safety-2-whte-papr.pdf